Big Bale Play!

 1. When is the Big Bale Play open?

-We will be open for nine days during May half term, from May 25th - June 2nd inclusive.
+We will be open for nine days during May half term, from Saturday May 24th - Sunday June 1st.

 2. How do I book tickets?